Haruka Tomatsu: Music

 Her eleventh single, "Pachi Pachi Party", was released on July 22, 2013, and her 12th single "Hikari Gift" (ヒカリギフト, Hikarigifuto) was released on January 27, 2014.
 She released her 13th single "Fantastic Soda!!" on August 11, 2014.
 This was followed by her 14th single "Courage", released on December 3, 2014, and used as the second opening theme to the anime television series Sword Art Online II.
 It became her best performing single to date, peaking at No. 4 on the Oricon weekly charts and charting for eleven weeks.
 Her third solo album Harukarisk*Land, released on March 18, 2015, peaked at No. 5 on the Oricon weekly charts and charted for four weeks.

 Tomatsu released her fifteenth single "Step A Go!
 Go!" on October 12, 2015.
 This was followed by her sixteenth single "Cinderella Symphony" (シンデレラ☆シンフォニー), which was released on February 29, 2016.
 She then released two best albums titled Tomatsu Haruka Best Selection (Sunshine) (戸松遥 BEST SELECTION -sunshine-) and Tomatsu Haruka Best Selection (Starlight) (戸松遥 BEST SELECTION -starlight-) on June 15, 2016.
 In July 2016, as part of Sphere, she made her North American live debut at Anime Expo.
 Her seventeenth single "Monokuro/Two of Us" (モノクロ/Two of us) was released on November 7, 2016; the song "Two of Us" is used as the theme song to the video game Sword Art Online: Hollow Realization.
 Her eighteenth single, "Uchōten Traveller" (有頂天トラベラー), was released on October 23, 2017; the title track is used as the ending theme to the anime series PriPri Chi-chan!!.
 She released her fourth solo album Colorful Gift on May 14, 2018.
 Her 18th single "Try & Joy" was released on September 5, 2018.
 Her 19th single "Resolution" was released digitally on October 13, 2019, and received a physical release on November 20, 2019; the title song is used as the third opening theme to the anime series Sword Art Online: Alicization.

 Personal life

 Tomatsu announced her marriage on her blog on January 11, 2019.
-She announced the birth of her first child, a girl, on February 9, 2021.
+She gave birth to her first child, a daughter, on February 9, 2021.
+On May 20, 2025, she gave birth to her second child.